Volunteer

 Since our founding, Piña Palmera has welcomed volunteers from around the world to live with us and collaborate in our work:

-Volunteers generally participate in all of our daily activities.
-This is to say, they involve themselves and collaborate in every part of the organization: the kitchen, the store, the coconut oil workshop, the orchard, maintenance, the carpentry shop, and in the RBCC work in the communities.
+Volunteers typically participate in the daily work at Piña Palmera.
+This means they get involved and collaborate in all areas of the organization: the kitchen, the store, the coconut oil workshop, the vegetable garden, maintenance, the carpentry shop, and the RBCC work in the communities.

-To be a volunteer it is not necessary to have a profession related to disability On the contrary, if you have a profession (related or not to the area of disability), it is important that like the others you include yourself in all the different activities, regardless of your knowledge, since we work with the topic of inclusion and each activity has to do with with the daily life of a person with a disability.
-This can allow you to learn about our history, our way of working and being part of the Piña Palmera community.
+To volunteer, you don’t need a disability-related profession.
+On the contrary, if you do have a profession (whether or not it’s related to disability), it’s important that you participate in all the different activities, regardless of your expertise, just like everyone else.
+We work with inclusion, and every activity is connected to the daily life of a person with a disability.
+This will allow you to learn about our history, our way of working, and become part of the Piña Palmera community.

 An important part of our culture here is the co-working and co-living between people with and without disabilities.
 The exchange of ideas and experiences you will be exposed to will give you opportunities to learn new things, reflect and discuss, which will serve you in both your personal and your professional life in the future.